doc4d/docs/docs/API/IncomingMessageClass.md

 The `.getJSON()` function <!-- REF #IncomingMessageClass.getJSON().Summary -->returns the body of the request as a JSON resolution<!-- END REF -->.

 If the body has not been given as JSON valid content, an error is raised.

 <!-- END REF -->

 :::note

-Parameters given directly in the request with GET verb are handled the [`urlQuery`](#urlquery) property.
+Parameters given directly in the request with the GET verb are handled by the [`urlQuery`](#urlquery) property.

 :::